Nashville-Public-Library/bedework-docs/docs/add-events/image.md

 ## Color and Contrast

-Make sure your image has enough color contrast between text and its background to be easily readable.
-When using text over images, add a solid background behind the text area, or a dark overlay.
-Beware of color blindness combinations and elaborate fonts that can reduce visibility.
+Make sure image has enough color contrast between text and its background to be easily readable.
+When using text over images, add a solid background behind the text, or a dark overlay.
+Beware of color blindness combinations and elaborate fonts and busy visuals that can reduce visibility.